-Routines that you have programmed (such as special drilling cycles or geometrical modules) can be written as main programs and then called like fixed cycles.
+Routines that you have programmed (such as special drilling cycles or geometrical modules) can be written as main programs.
+These can then be called like fixed cycles.

 The program you are calling must be stored on the hard disk of your TNC.